shrutikasalve50-star/VOIS-AICTE-Agriculture-Analysis/README.md

 ### Key Areas Analyzed

 The project focuses on differences in agricultural performance across **Kharif, Rabi, and Zaid** seasons, along with crop, regional, environmental, resource, and economic factors.

+### Setup and Run Instructions

+1. Open the project notebook in Google Colab.
+2. Download the dataset using the Dataset Link provided above.
+3. Upload the dataset to the Google Colab environment.
+4. Install the required Python libraries listed in `requirements.txt` if required.
+5. Run the notebook cells in sequence.

+### Conclusion

+The analysis demonstrates that agricultural performance varies across seasons, crops, and regions.
+Environmental conditions, resource usage, and economic factors also contribute to differences in agricultural outcomes.

+The project provides data-driven insights that can support better seasonal crop planning, resource management, and agricultural decision-making.

 ### Conclusion